abhikrishnanr/filependency/README.md

    - **Password:** 123456

 The demo uses external APIs provided by the Government of Kerala to fetch department data.
 Only status updates are stored locally.

+### Updating master data

+After logging in, use the **Update** buttons on the dashboard to download the latest department, category and file lists from `fileadalath.kerala.gov.in`.
+The requests are proxied through the `api/` endpoints which now use cURL for improved compatibility.